 Server security is always essential, especially regarding websites or online businesses that rely on online information.
 But even the best-protected servers can be compromised by brute force attacks.
 In this article, we’ll look at how to protect your server from brute force attacks and give you some pointers to avoid them in the first place.

-For Linux Dedicated Server, we can install Maldet or ClamAV Antivirus and CSF without extra cost.
+We can install Antivirus and CSF for Linux Dedicated Server without extra cost.

 What is a Brute Force Attack?